2022 Danish European Union opt-out referendum: Campaign

 The defence agreement was signed and presented by the leaders of the Social Democrats, Venstre, Socialist People's Party, Social Liberal Party, and the Conservative People's Party.
-The parties endorsed the agreement, which also included increased defence spending and the aim of ending the country's dependency on Russian gas.
-Liberal Alliance and the Christian Democrats have also endorsed the "Yes" option, while the Independent Greens voted "Yes" but did not recommend voters what they should vote.
-The Danish People's Party, New Right, Young Conservatives and the Red–Green Alliance have opposed the abolition of the opt-out, recommending the electorate vote "No".
+The parties supporting the agreement also backed measures to increase defence spending and reduce Denmark's reliance on Russian gas.
+The Liberal Alliance and the Christian Democrats also endorsed the "Yes" option, while the Independent Greens voted in favor but did not issued a recommendation to voters.
+Opposing the abolition of the opt-out, the Danish People's Party, New Right, Young Conservatives and the Red–Green Alliance endorsed the vote "No".

 On 30 March, the Danish Foreign Ministry released two bills (draft laws) for organising the referendum and joining the Common Security and Defence Policy (CSDP).
 Following this, the wording of the referendum question, which did not mention the European Union nor the opt-out, was criticised by the Danish People's Party and the Red-Green Alliance.
-Jeppe Kofod, Denmark's Foreign Minister, defended the wording, emphasising that the vote was about joining the other 26 EU member states.
-Following the criticism, Kofod announced a changing to the wording on 7 April, which read: "Do you vote for or against Denmark's participation in the European defence and security co-operation by abolishing the EU defence opt-out?"
+Jeppe Kofod, Denmark's Foreign Minister, defended the original wording, emphasising that the vote was about aligning Denmark with the other 26 EU member states.
+However, following the criticism, Kofod announced a revised wording on 7 April, which read: "Do you vote for or against Denmark's participation in the European defence and security co-operation by abolishing the EU defence opt-out?"

-Concern was raised that eliminating the opt-out and participating in the CSDP could eventually lead to Denmark having to join a European army if one were to be created in the future.
-Foreign Minister Kofod committed that any such change would require treaty revisions, which would be put to the Danish people for approval in a new referendum.
+There were concerns that eliminating the opt-out and participating in the CSDP could eventually lead to Denmark having to join a future European army if one were created.
+Foreign Minister Kofod committed that any such change would require treaty revisions, which would require approval by the Danish people in a new referendum.